Someone-anon-coder/RL_Model/README.md

 ## Description
 This project aims to create an autonomous drone using Reinforcement Learning (RL) and Deep Q-Learning (DQN) with a hierarchical agent approach.
 The project is divided into two versions:

-- **Version 1**: Focuses on speed control of the drone to stop at 5 meters from an obstacle.
+- **Version 1**: Focuses on speed control of the drone to stop at 5 meters from an obstacle using Q-learning.
-- **Version 2**: Aims to navigate towards a target while avoiding obstacles.
+- **Version 2**: Aims to navigate towards a target while avoiding obstacles using DQN.

 The goal is to develop a system of agents that control various aspects of the drone to create a fully autonomous flying machine.